-Access - From SR 264 at the junction with SR 773, 15 miles north of Dyer, drive west on the Rock Creek road approximately 8 miles to Trail Canyon Reservoir.
+Access - From SR 264 at the junction with SR 773, 15 miles north of Dyer, drive west on the Rock Creek Road approximately 8 miles to Trail Canyon Reservoir.
 NOTE: Rock Creek Road is unimproved and rarely maintained.
 It is advisable to check at the Dyer store for current road conditions.
 Access to this area via the Chiatovich Creek Road is no longer possible due to private land closures.

-No warranty is made by the Nevada Department of Wildlife as to the accuracy, reliability, or completeness of these data for individual use or aggregate use with other data.
+as to the accuracy, reliability, or completeness of these da for individual use or aggregate use with other data.